Darsait

 Darsait is a residential locality in Muscat, the capital of the Sultanate of Oman.
 It is known for its wide array of residences ranging from small studio apartments to single-family villas.
-Darsait has a population around 150 to 200 thousand.
+Darsait has a population around 150,000 to 200,000.
 It is also one of the more prominent localities of Muscat.
-This is where a majority of the Indian population that has migrated to Muscat over the years stay.
+This is where a majority of the Indian population that has migrated to Muscat over the years stays.
 Therefore, it is also known as Little India of Muscat.
 It also has many Great football talents in Oman.